omerdor001/products-marketplace/README.md

    Frontend will run at `http://localhost:5173`.

-5. **Stop the backend and Docker containers**
+5. **Stop Docker containers**

-   Stop the backend process (Ctrl+C if running in terminal) and then stop Docker containers:
+   Stop the backend and Frontend process (Ctrl+C if running in terminal) and then stop Docker containers:

    ```bash
    docker-compose down